chengwei-zheng/EditableNeRF_cvpr23/README.md

     python k_points_init_RAFT.py \
         --model=models/raft-things.pth \
-        --path=input_img_dir \
+        --path=input/rgb/1x \
         --kp_file=kp_init \
         --skip_prop=50

 where `skip_prop` is the frame number $M$ for skipping propagation as in our paper (Sec.
 3.3).
 Set it to zero if you do not want to use skipping propagation.
+Note that here you should use the original input images without downsampling.

-When it finished, you can find a new file `kp_2d_init.txt` in `data_process/kp_init`, which is the initialized 2D key points; and a new folder `data_process/kp_init/flow`, which contains the optical flow that will be used in EditableNeRF training.
-Also, the **visualization results** are provided in `data_process/out`; check them if you find anything wrong.
+When it finished, you can find a new file `kp_2d_init.txt` in `data_process/kp_init`, which is the initialized 2D key points; and a new folder `data_process/flow`, which contains the optical flow that will be used in EditableNeRF training.
+Also, the **visualization results** are provided in `data_process/out` and `data_process/kp_init/kp_visual`; check them if you find anything wrong.

 ### 2.3 Key Point Initialization in 3D